I Was Found 'At Fault' in the Police Report that was Filed. Does This Mean I do not Have a Chance in Filing an Injury Motorcycle Accident Case?

 Possibly.
 A police report is not a legal finding of fault, so if you can convince a court that you were not responsible for your accident or were less than half responsible, you might be able to recover financial compensation for your injuries.

-If the police officer files a report stating that you are at fault for a motorcycle accident, you could face an uphill battle recovering compensation for your injuries.
+If a police officer files an accident report stating that you were at fault for your motorcycle crash, you could face an uphill battle recovering compensation for your injuries.
 However, all is not lost.
-Our team of attorneys uses accident reconstruction experts and experienced investigators who can determine exactly what happened during the accident.
-Their efforts can ensure your family can receive financial compensation for your damages.
+Inquiring into liability is not just the job of a police officer, but also your personal injury attorney.
+Your lawyer can make a strong argument supporting how you saw the accident unfold, and can employ investigators and accident reconstruction experts who can verify exactly what happened.
+Their efforts can make the difference between no recovery for your damages and financial compensation for you and your family.

 Understanding the Police Report